jakepolatty/HighSchoolScienceBowlPractice/README.md

 # Information

-This is an iOS app designed to help students prepare for the National Science Bowl competition.
+This is an iOS app designed to help students prepare for Science Bowl competitions.

 You can view the app on the iTunes store here: https://itunes.apple.com/us/app/high-school-science-bowl-practice/id1264942565?ls=1&mt=8